lichengzou0509/Academic-CV/content/authors/admin/_index.md

     url: https://www.uva.nl/shared-content/programmas/en/masters/biomedical-sciences-neurobiology/study-programme/cognitive-neurobiology-and-clinical-neurophysiology/cognitive-neurobiology-clinical-neurophysiology.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest focus on the application of math to neuroscience, especially in the analysis of spiking neural networks and computational mechanisms of long-term memory and visual encoding.
+bio: My research interest focus on the application of mathematics and theoretical physices to neuroscience, especially in the analysis of neuronal networks and the computational mechanisms of long-term memory and visual encoding.

 # Interests to show in About widget
 interests: